Bromulux/AutoArch/README.md

 AutoArch is a way to automatically install Archlinux on a localhost.
-I was tired to reinstalling Archlnux and worried to lose my config, so AutoArch was created.
+I was tired to reinstalling Archlinux and worried to lose my config, so AutoArch was born.

 The process was done using Ansible.
 It was a way for me to learn about general automation.